What is a small business grant?

 If you're in Massachusetts, Mass Save offers rebates and free energy assessments for commercial equipment upgrades that most business owners don't know exist.
 Similar programs run through National Grid, Eversource, and regional utilities in RI and PA.

-You tell us about your business, and we surface programs worth your time — matched by industry, geography, and eligibility.
+You build your Funding Passport once (your website can even fill it in for you), and we surface programs worth your time, matched by industry, geography, and eligibility.
 Each match shows why you qualify and how competitive it is. $20/month, cancel anytime.

 How to apply for a small business grant

-The smartest approach is to build a reusable "grant resume" for your business — a document with your standard answers to the questions most grant applications ask.
+The smartest approach is to build a reusable "grant resume" for your business: one document with your standard answers to the questions most grant applications ask.
 Once you have this, individual applications go much faster.

 Here's what most grant applications ask for: